microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOManagementRole/readme.md

 ## Description

-This resource configures Management Roles in Exchange Online.
+This resource configures RBAC Management Roles in Exchange Online.